 If you’re not interested in individually investing in deals, Crowdstreet created the CrowdStreet Blended Portfolio (CSBP).
 The portfolio has a rules-based investment algorithm that identifies and invests into 25-35 projects (in the most recent series) from the CrowdStreet Marketplace.

-CSBP has raised over $40 million in the first four series and a large portion of that capital came from first-time investors.
+Since the launch, CSBP has raised over $40 million in the first four series.
+A large portion of that capital came from first-time investors.
 CSBP gives investors a level of diversification across asset class, risk profile, and geography.

 Each investor in CSBP will receive a federal K-1 and multiple state K-1s based on where the deals are.
 However, CrowdStreet will seek to minimize the number of state K-1s through the use of composite returns where possible.

 CrowdStreet’s charges a 1% management fee to invest in its Blended Portfolio.
 However, if you invest directly in a deal, there are no fees.
-The fees are paid for by the sponsor, but ultimately taken out of returns.
+The fees are paid for by the sponsor.
+However, ultimately, the fees are subtracted from the returns.
 Each investment should disclose the fee structure.

-Most of our sponsors have been in business between 5-30 years and we put a lot of information about them on the deal details page–an intro to the leadership team, company track record, relevant case studies etc. All that information is public to any potential investor.
+Most of CrowdStreet’s sponsors have been in business between 5-30 years.
+CrowdStreet puts a lot of information about them on the deal details page–an intro to the leadership team, company track record, relevant case studies etc. All that information is public to any potential investor.

 CrowdStreet Investment Performance